hazelweakly/hazelweakly.me/src/blog/you-have-one-voice.md

 The second point.
 When we declare the legitimacy of something, as a society, we often do so at the expense of another thing.
-Likewise, when we declare the illegitimacy of something, as a society, we often do so in order to belittle or ostracize or otherwise hurt a particular group associated with it.
+Likewise, when we declare the illegitimacy of something, as a society, we often do so in order to belittle or ostracise or otherwise hurt a particular group associated with it.
 Whether intentional or not, that is a profound and inescapable result.
 It doesn't "have" to be that way; there's definitely ways to say "this tech is legitimate" without criticizing another tech choice, but be real, how many times have you actually seen that happen?
 Yeah, I thought so.